zeroc-ice/ice/vsplugin/README.txt

   * Slice Include Path: The list of directories to search for included Slice files (-I option)

-  * Ice Components: The list of Ice libraries to link with
+  * Ice Components: The list of Ice libraries with which to link

 Adding Slice files to a project
 -------------------------------

 Use "Add -> New Item..." to create a Slice file to a project.
 Use "Slice source" as the file type.
 To add an existing Slice file, use "Add -> Existing Item...".

 Generating code
 ---------------

 The extension compiles a Slice file whenever you save the file.
 The extension tracks dependencies among Slice files and recompiles only those files that require it after a change.

 Generated files are automatically added to the project.
 For example, for Demo.ice, the extension for C++ adds Demo.cpp and Demo.h to the project, whereas the extension for C# adds Demo.cs to the project.

 Slice Compilation errors are displayed in the Visual Studio "Output" and "Error List" panels.